Religious Freedom

 Christians combat false doctrine by preaching the truth.
 We refute false arguments and capture the thoughts of men by preaching the Word of God.
 Rather than being overcome by evil, we overcome evil with good (Romans 12:21).

-Although one can sympathize with oppressed peoples who mistakenly think force of arms can set them free, it does not work.
-Jesus said: "Put away your sword, for all who draw the sword will perish by the sword" (Matthew 26:52).
+Although we can sympathize with oppressed peoples who mistakenly think force of arms can set them free, it does not work.
+Jesus said: “Put away your sword, for all who draw the sword will perish by the sword” (Matthew 26:52).
 You cannot overcome evil with evil.
 An attempt to do so only multiplies evil.

-Jesus taught us how to overcome evil with good by going to the cross and rising victorious from the grave to become King of kings and Lord of lords.
+Jesus showed us how to overcome evil with good by going to the cross and rising victorious from the grave to become King of kings and Lord of lords.
 He tells us to take up our cross and follow Him (Matthew 16:24).

 "For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart" (Hebrews 4:12).